Click on the link to redirect to Lisa Hill’s book blog ANZ LitLovers.

 Years 5 & 6 are going to research the role of women in WW1.
 They’ll use a DVA publication called Devotion and another called Australian Women in War (both of which you can download for free here) – we also have some posters typical of their era: one that shows the nurses of the 1942 Banka Island massacre needing to be avenged and another which proclaims that war is a man’s job.
 I would also recommend that anyone doing this topic also read Kitty’s War by Janet Butler: it is a superb history which interrogates Nurse Kitty McNaughton’s diary, analysing what she included and what she left out, and why.
 It’s also a vivid picture of the dangers nurses faced and the discrimination they dealt with, and any teacher who reads it will be able to enliven her lessons with an authentic and riveting story.
 If you can’t get hold of it, read my review instead: it’s a poor substitute for the real thing but it’s better than nothing.
 It’s high time that a publisher produced a picture biography of the nurses of WW1, and Kitty McNaughton would be an ideal subject.

 In the Library, I’m developing a unit for Years 5 & 6 called Indigenous Service.
 Last year with Y 3 & 4, I taught a unit called Animals at War, using the DVA kit, M is for Mates.
 (Again, download it for free by clicking the link).
 Students researched ways in which animals were used: donkeys (yes, including the famous one), horses, carrier-pigeons, dogs and camels.
 This is an interesting way of making children aware of war beyond the trench warfare images: they learned about how the animals were and weren’t cared for, and at the end of the unit we had a lively discussion about the ethics of using animals in warfare, given how we now feel about animal welfare issues.
 I’ll teach this unit again next year in 1915.
+Update: Peter Millett’s book The Anzac Day Puppy is ideal for this unit, see my review here.

 The Indigenous Service unit for this year will be closely based on advice in the Indigenous Service kit for Primary schools.
 (Make sure you download the one for Primary schools.